shaniphankar/RecSystemIR/README.md

 # RecSystemIR
-## The objective of the project is to create recommonder systems with the following methodologies:
+## The objective of the project is to create recommender systems with the following methodologies:
 <ul>
   <li>Collaborative Filtering</li>
-  <li>Support Vector Decomposition</li>
+  <li>Singular Value Decomposition</li>
   <li>CUR Decomposition</li>
  </ul>
  <h3>Note</h3>